-This also opens up the matter of the modes of learning.
-This type of lesson characterizes itself not only by the aim but also necessarily by the modes of learning that we actualize in order to achieve the aim.
-We will have the children sense and lived-experience that the content has an intrinsic sense, meaning and beauty; but at this stage we will not particularize or analyze it, i.e., we will not appeal too much to the child's thinking.
+This also opens the matter of the modes of learning.
+This type of lesson characterizes itself not only by the aim, but also necessarily by the modes of learning which we actualize to achieve the aim.
+We will have the children sense and lived experience that the content has an intrinsic sense, meaning and beauty; but at this stage, we will not particularize or analyze it, i.e., we will not appeal too much to the child's thinking.
 The aim, the nature of the lesson and the modes of learning also will have consequences for the choice of teaching and learning aids.
-The aids that can be implemented should give a total image and contribute to the creation of a particular atmosphere and lived-experience.
+The aids which can be implemented should give a total image and contribute to the creation of an atmosphere and lived experience.
 Here prints, an example or a moving or colored model is important.

-Now it is obvious that in light of the lesson aim, in our evaluation at the end of the lesson we have to test the quality of the appreciation.
+From the lesson aim, in our evaluation at the end of the lesson, we must test the quality of the appreciation.
 Evaluation in this type of lesson is difficult because appreciation is a subjective matter.
-We do not expect much from the children regarding insight and thus we should suffice with questions such as: What effect has the poet, writer or artist achieved with a particular medium?
+We do not expect much from the children regarding insight and, thus, we should suffice with questions such as: What effect has the poet, writer or artist achieved with a particular medium?
 How do you interpret a particular line or verse?
 What is the core idea?

-Looking back on our discussion, there is evidence that we are dealing here with a particular type of lesson which, because of the aim, modes of learning made prominent and the teaching and learning aids used, as well as the unique nature of the evaluation, it appears to be a particular type of lesson.
+From our discussion, there is evidence that we are dealing here with a type of lesson which, because of the aim, modes of learning made prominent, and the teaching and learning aids used, as well as the unique nature of the evaluation, it appears to be a type of lesson.
 We will call this an appreciation lesson.

 The aim of an appreciation lesson is valuing or appreciating.
-This involves the total effect of the content to the degree that it has spoken to our feelings.
+This involves the total effect of the content, to the degree which it has spoken to our feelings.
 Although the children necessarily are thinkingly involved, emotional experiencing is primary.
-However, in the great majority of the lessons we give, our aim is that the child has to grasp and understand something, i.e., he has to acquire insight into the matter.
-The teacher will have the children understand why Napoleon's Russian Campaign had failed or why when two lines are parallel, a transversal to these lines makes a pair of corresponding angles equal and the sum of the two interior angles on the same side of the transversal equal 180 degrees.
+However, in the great majority of the lessons we give, our aim is that the child must grasp and understand something, i.e., he/she must acquire insight into the matter.
+The teacher will have the children understand why Napoleon's Russian Campaign had failed, or why when two lines are parallel, a transversal to these lines makes a pair of corresponding angles equal, and the sum of the two interior angles on the same side of the transversal equal 180 degrees.

-The child has to be guided beyond the total experience of the matter.
-He has to analyze the content for the sake of acquiring insight and understanding.
-More directed perceiving is needed and it is clear that here the child is required to think.
-Through perceiving he indeed will appropriate new concepts but through thinking the concepts will be more clearly defined.
+The child must be guided beyond the total experience of the matter.
+He/she must analyze the content for the sake of acquiring insight and understanding.
+More directed perceiving is needed, and, here, the child is required to think.
+Through perceiving, he/she will appropriate new concepts, but through thinking, the concepts will be more clearly defined.
 During the teacher's explication and exposition, the children are expected to draw conclusions, to analyze and again synthesize things.
-To attain the aim of this lesson, it is clear that modes of learning such as perceiving play a secondary role while thinking will be prominent.
+To attain the aim of this lesson, modes of learning such as perceiving have a secondary role, while thinking is prominent.